Updated April 3, 2020

-Looking for good dog training for your puppy in Adelaide?
-Here is a list of dog training and obedience classes that have chosen to use positive, reward based methods.
+Here is a list of dog training and obedience classes in Adelaide that use positive, reward based methods.
+You can read about different types of dog training here and why we recommend these classes.

 Simple Rules For Dog Training